Ibn Khaldun Scholarship

 Bachelor's Degree in social sciences or related field

-GPA 3.0+
+GPA 3.0+ or higher

-Research Interest in Palestinian social research
+Research Interest in Palestinian social issues

 Problem Indicators